 A list of assumptions describing the intended environment of the TOE,

-A list of threats posed against the TOE.
+A list of threats posed against the TOE,

+Organizational Security Policy (OSP) which is a set of rules, practices, and procedures imposed by an organization to address its security needs..

 The Security Problem Definition defines the minimum set that applies to all possible architectures of the TOE.
 However, certain architectures of the TOE may face additional threats or OSPs and will also have to implement additional functionality.
 As an example: A biometric algorithm may generate suitable audit events to be recorded by its environment but has - by itself - no mean to record or handle the events.
 A complete biometric system on the other hand, has the functionality to store and handle audit events.